- SAWTOOTH BEETLE CONTROL FOR THE PANTRY AND HOME

 Sawtooth beetles will fly or crawl into the holding tray and get caught on the thick oil.

 Now for open areas, the XLURE BEETLE TRAP is better suited.
 This trap is quite durable.
-Its made with a hard plastic body and the inside chamber houses the special catching gel, food bait and sexual pheromones.
+Its made with a hard plastic body and the inside chamber houses the special catching gel, food bait and some mild sexual pheromones.
 Set one trap every 15-20 feet; placements can be made under furniture and in other hidden areas as well as out in the open.
 Don’t let the dog eat it; the components won’t hurt any pet but the plastic isn’t good for them to eat.
 Change the trap every 90 days if the activity is still active this long.

 Sawtooth Grain Beetles can be a persistent pest once n the home.
 To break their life cycle, you’ll need to remove contaminated food and treat with the products listed above.